sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some people want to close their account to avoid bank fees.
 Most banks (BoA, Chase, Wells Fargo, TD) offer a _student account_ for 5 years from when you sign up.
 Bring your student ID card.
 They don't require any minimum activity other than some nominal balance.
+Some banks may say that this is limited to US students only.
+YMMV.

 Alternatively, BoA offers an eBanking Checking account that is free if you choose online eStatements and only use self-service options (ATMs, no tellers)